 Physical and Occupational Therapy Team

-Tufts MC True Blue Recipients: Occupational Therapist Anna Brussa and Physical Therapist Carmen Lai, DPT, Floating Hospital for Children
+Tufts MC True Blue Recipients: Occupational Therapist Anna Brussa and Physical Therapist Carmen Lai, DPT, Tufts Children's Hospital

 Nomination from Senior Pediatric Therapist Cecelia Sibley, PT, MHA:

 “The pediatric team of Occupational Therapy (Ana) and Physical Therapy (Carmen) provide exceptional care to our pediatric patients day after day.
 Both Ana and Carmen are available to parents, medical/surgical teams and patients, providing hands-on assistance, education and ideas about the best way to help patients safely participate in age-appropriate activities as well as safely mobilize.